onbloc/adena-wallet-sdk/README.md

 ### `disconnectWallet`

-Disconnects the SDK from the wallet.
+Disconnects from a wallet via the SDK.

 **Example:**